Error: Contact form not found.

 Tax Obligations

-Recent income taxes (typically within three years of filing), tax liens, and penalties for tax fraud cannot be discharged.
+Certain recent income taxes, tax liens, and penalties related to tax fraud cannot be discharged.
 However, older income taxes may qualify for discharge if they meet specific timing and filing requirements.

 Criminal Restitution